singh1114/pythonprogramming/_posts/2021-09-12-making-pongpong-game-development-using-pyglet-part-1.md

 ---
 layout: post
-title: Making PONGPONG - Game Development using Pyglet - Part 1
+title: Game Development using Pyglet - PongPong
 date: 2021-09-12T08:04:33.066Z
 updated_date: 2021-09-12T08:04:33.101Z
 description: This is the first part of the pyglet gaming series where we will